 This report written by WelCond team members Dr Beth Watts and Professor Suzanne Fitzpatrick from Heriot-Watt University details the findings of two bespoke online surveys circulated to local authorities and housing associations in partnership with the Housing Quality Network, exploring how (if at all) they are currently using FTTs, their motives and rationales for these decisions, and the impacts of this form of tenancy on social landlords and tenants.
 Read in full

 Our individual policy area findings papers and overview are available here.

-Our final research findings are published today (22 May 2018).
+Our final research findings were published on 22 May 2018.

 Today we launch the first wave findings from our ongoing study.
 Below is the overview, summarising our key first wave findings on the effects and ethics of welfare conditionality.
 It draws on data from interviews with 52 policy stakeholders, 27 focus groups conducted with practitioners, and 480 ‘wave a’ qualitative longitudinal interviews with with nine groups of welfare service users in England and Scotland.

 Below are nine first wave findings papers covering each of our study’s policy areas in more detail.

 Update June 2016: our first wave Scotland findings

 Further context and background on the study areas is available in our context and briefing papers.

 Findings from the first wave of our research on social housing are published today.
 The research by Prof Suzanne Fitzpatrick and Dr Beth Watts from Heriot Watt University focuses on fixed-term tenancies in social housing.
 It includes views from landlords and tenants, as well as other stakeholders.